How to Choose the Best Lubricant For Plastic Parts?

 Medical Devices

-For healthcare, devices such as syringes and inhalers, biocompatible lubricants are used to meet health and safety standards.
+For healthcare, devices such as syringes and inhalers, as well as biocompatible lubricants, are used to meet health and safety standards.

 They undergo rigorous testing for toxicity and are indispensable for the smooth operation of devices like auto-injectors and surgical robotic arms, where precision is paramount.